Meet the Adams Family

 Diana took well to life in the mission field, but after Fred became paralyzed and their energetic son sapped all her energy, she was happy to settle down in the U.S. She has a lot more energy after discovering she's had low thyroid all her life, and now takes medication for it.
 What a difference!

 These days she enjoys experimenting in the kitchen, refining recipes to share at the monthly Vegan Cooking Class at the Camino SDA Church.
-She also likes to walk her dog Huck to the mailbox every day (nearly a mile away), work in the garden, and hear from Daniel as he runs here and there.
+She also likes to walk her dog to the mailbox every day (nearly a mile away), work in the garden, and hear from Daniel & Glory as they run here and there.
 She spent 7 years as a Creative Memories consultant, helping people preserve their photos in attractive scrapbook albums.

 Daniel was born at Yerba Buena - a small mission hospital in Chiapas, Mexico on June 4, 1985.
 Having spent most of his childhood in Mexico, that's always felt like "home" to him.
 He speaks Spanish fluently, is very social and has always been high-energy!